So you're interested in macro photography equipment, but you don't know where to start.

 The first piece of macro photography gear that comes to mind is the standard macro lens.
 Well, guess what.
 I've taken dozens of really stunning macro images without using a macro lens.
 We'll get to that in a minute.
 This article covers the lesser-known lens set-ups and related macro accessories.
 For more popular types of macro gear, read this post on accessories for macro photography.

 There are also many dirt cheap macro photography equipment choices available to you that can get several macro "toys" and take your macro photography to a whole new level.
 Some accessories are more affordable than others.
 Some are super simple and some are super complex.
-Okay, let's dive in.
+Okay, enough of the introduction.
+Let's dive in.